 An improvement in curb appeal alone may encourage a potential buyer to make an offer.
 Still, most of the time, homeowners like to know whether they’ll get a return on their investment (ROI), meaning the landscaping improvements will bring a higher price for their home when they go to sell.

-How Much Does Landscaping Cost?
-DIY vs. Hiring a Professional
+Landscaping: DIY vs. Hiring a Professional

 While selecting plants and trees can be a rewarding DIY landscaping project, removing a large tree is dangerous.
 Many communities require a permit to ensure the work is done by a pro who knows how to remove the tree without causing harm or damage.
-Tree removal ranges from $985 to $1,072, but it’s a cost well worth it to have the job done appropriately.
+Tree removal ranges from $400 to $900, but it’s a cost well worth it to have the job done appropriately.

 How to Save Money on Landscaping Cost